I’d like to share a story about farms and the effect of blizzards 60 years ago:

 With the agitator removed, the cream would rise to the top over several hours, leaving skim milk at the bottom of the tank.
 Just before milking time, we would open the valve at the bottom of the tank and allow the skim milk to run out, leaving the cream in the tank.
 Some of the skim milk would be fed to our pigs, but since there was so much of it, most was simply allowed to drain out into a field.

-Doing this twice a day over the better part of a week left us with a tank full of the valuable cream, but we to get it to market, and that was not simple—tank trucks and our dairy only handled whole milk.
+Doing this twice a day over the better part of a week left us with a tank full of the valuable cream, but we had to get it to market, and that was not simple—tank trucks and our dairy only handled whole milk.
 Fortunately, we had a few old milk cans left after converting to the tank system a couple of years earlier, and were able to borrow a few from neighbors.
-We contacted the creamery in nearby Greeley, IA, well-known for its butter-making, and arranged to ship the cream to them.
+We contacted the creamery in nearby Greeley, Iowa, well-known for its butter-making, and arranged to ship the cream to them.
 Once transferred to cans, we hauled the cream to Greeley, and had a decent payday so we came out only a little short.